sladeutley/bangazon-sprint-3/readme.md

 # Welcome to Bangazon!

 ##
 Bangazon is a store page build using Pug JS to render HTML from Node JS.
 Take a look around at our products, click one to view it's details, then add it to your cart!
-Once you have finished shopping,
+Once you have finished shopping, head to your cart to see what you have in there.
+Finally, select a payment type to complete the order.

 ### Dependencies